TheWerbinator/promptforge/docs/DECISIONS.md

 ## Why demo accounts must BYOK to run prompts?

 The hosted OpenAI/Anthropic key on the server pays per token.
-A read-only demo seeded for visitors running 10 evals against `gpt-4o` would rack up real cost.
+A read-only public demo where visitors run 10 evals against `gpt-4o` would rack up real cost.
 BYOK pushes that cost to the visitor: paste your own key, get a real run, no harm to us.
 The 403 with a clear `detail` string tells the demo UI exactly what header to add — no guesswork.

 ## Why `_provider_response` stored but not returned?